 Of course, when you total the various Wonder Woman series together between volumes and relaunches, you're past 600 issues.
 And she's the only one on our list that's been in continuous publication since the early '40s, regardless of series length.

-We don't have to tell you about Diana's media impact, being as she was in live-action TV, multiple animated series, and a well-received direct-to-DVD animated feature.
-The only thing eluding Wonder Woman at this point is a modern feature film -- which should be solved come 2017.
+We don't have to tell you about Diana's media impact, being as she's starred in live-action TV, multiple animated series, and a well-received direct-to-DVD animated feature.
+The only thing eluding Wonder Woman at this point is a modern feature film -- which will be solved on June 23, 2017.

 Does any character stand a chance of usurping this particular record?
 It's not clear.
 Doubtful.
 Gold Digger is the only member of this list still going, and is still 103 issues away from breaking Wonder Woman's record.